This article will teach you to create and add a custom page or template to a WordPress website.

 Copy the file content without the comment section at the top.

-Navigate back to the template page that we created earlier and click on Edit File again.
+Please navigate back to the template page we created earlier and click on Edit File again.

 Paste the content that we copied above UNDER the comment line at the top of the file.
 Now, feel free to moderate and modify the file as you wish.

-In our example, because we want to create a landing page template without header or footer I’ll just delete the functions that call the header and the footer.
-After changing the file, just save it and visit the page that using this template to make sure it displays your new design.
+In our example, because we want to create a landing page template without a header or footer, I’ll delete the functions that call the title and the footer.
+After changing the file, save it and visit the page that uses this template to make sure it displays your new design.

-Feel free to watch this short video that explains in detail how to create a custom page or template.
+Feel free to watch this short video that explains how to create a custom page or template.

-Hopefully, you just learned how to create a WordPress page and you saw for yourself that it is a pretty easy process.
-If you have any questions please let us know by leaving a comment down below.
+Hopefully, you just learned how to create a WordPress page, and you saw for yourself that it is a pretty straightforward process.
+If you have any questions, please let us know by leaving a comment down below.